iThinkiKhan/Homelab/README.md

 Role: Runs the "Watchdog" stack.
 By keeping DNS (AdGuard) and Monitoring (Uptime Kuma/Homepage) on a separate low-power device, the home internet stays up even if the main server goes down for maintenance.

-Services: AdGuard Home (backup), Uptime Kuma, Homepage, Log2Ram, Minecraft Server - All on docker.
+Services: AdGuard Home (backup), Tailscale, Uptime Kuma, Homepage, Log2Ram, Minecraft Server - All on docker.
 I also have a script that can send a magic packet to wakeup the primary server in the event of shutdown.
 Uptime Kuma has its own Discord server, so it can notify me in the event I lose services.

 * **Raspberry Pi 5 8gig:** Experimental playground.